 Turpin, E., T. Holderness, and G. Quaggiotto.
 “Combining ‘Big’ and ‘Small’ Data to Build Urban Resilience in Jakarta,” United Nations Global Pulse Blog, April 2014.

 Turpin, E., A. Bobbette, and M. Miller, eds.
 Jakarta: Architecture + Adaptation (Depok: Universitas Indonesia Press, 2013).

 The PetaBencana.id community is made up of a diverse group of volunteers, local community leaders, and professionals dedicated to building capacities for community-based disaster co-management.
 There are a number of ways to get involved!

 Support open data & open software for climate adaptation:

 Help us keep the map running as a free platform, so that everyone in Indonesia can have access to time critical information!

 To donate via wire transfer, please email firstname.lastname@example.org.

 Become a Sustaining Partner:

-PetaBencana.id has been used by millions of resident users, government and non-government agencies, and local and international NGOs to increase resilience, minimize loss, and co-ordinate response during emergency events.
-The platform is now being further developed to address additional hazards and other geographies in Indonesia.
-If you would like to see PetaBencana.id implemented in your area, please contact us or you can schedule a meeting here.
+The platform is now being further developed to address additional hazards and other geographies in South East Asia.
+If you would like to see a crowd-sourced disaster mapping platform implemented in your area, please contact us at firstname.lastname@example.org.